-Our interactive guides can help students to improve their study methods.
-The guides are based on the foundations of university work, from independent reading and note-taking to referencing and essay writing.
+Our interactive guides can help you to improve your study methods.
+The guides cover the foundations of university work, from independent reading and note-taking to referencing and essay writing.
 Click or tap the pair of diagonal arrows () at the bottom right-hand corner of each guide to get started.
 We suggest taking notes using a pad and pen or pencil while you work.
-This will aid understanding and memory.

 The Approaching university study guide focuses on independent and online study.
 It offers advice to help students work in a productive and rewarding manner.

 Want to learn more?
 If you’re new to university or Edinburgh Napier, you might like to visit our Get Ready site.
 New postgraduate students may also find the Open University’s postgraduate study skills guide helpful.

 The Literature searching guide offers advice on finding and selecting relevant and reliable research evidence.
 It covers search engines and databases, search techniques and strategies.